gmbabreu/Youtube-Chapter-Generator/README.md

 # YouTube Chapter Generator (pt-br)

-This project provides a tool for transcribing audio from YouTube videos and generating YouTube chapters using Cohere's language models in portuguese.
+This project provides a tool for transcribing audio from YouTube videos and generating YouTube chapters and relevant hashtags using Cohere's language models in Portuguese.
 The tool supports transcription using either Whisper or AssemblyAI and adds timestamps every minute for easy segmentation.

 ## Features

 - Download audio from YouTube videos
 - Transcribe audio using Whisper or AssemblyAI
 - Generate YouTube chapters using Cohere's language models
+- Generate relevant social media hashtags using Cohere's language models
 - Save transcriptions and chapters to text files

 ## Getting Started